 Multiple configuration options are there to configure the staging server.
 You can install the staging server on any of the following types of computers:

-- A dedicated stand-alone server or a virtual machine. - · Any other suitable machine in your enterprise, such as a print server. - An inventory beacon. - The central application server where FlexNet Manager Suite is installed.
+- · A dedicated stand-alone server or a virtual machine. - Any other suitable machine in your enterprise, such as a print server. - · An inventory beacon.

 The following are the requirements for a staging server: